This list of our favorite things to do in May in Washington DC, updated for 2023, including free, nighttime, and family-friendly things to do.

-Don't miss the zoo's largest draw–the giant pandas that are currently on loan from China.
-Other animals highlights include gorillas, elephants, lions, and zebras.
+Don't miss the zoo's largest draw--the giant pandas that are currently on loan from China.
+Other animal highlights include gorillas, elephants, lions, and zebras.

-The zoo grounds are open from 8 am – 7 pm in the month of May.
+The zoo grounds are open from 8 am - 6 pm (with the last admittance at 5 pm) in the month of May.

 Escape the DC humidity along the banks of the Potomac River at Georgetown’s Waterfront Park.